zhiqiangxu/qrpc/channel/README.md

-# this package is for using qrpc like go channels!
+# using qrpc like go channels!

 Ideas are brought from https://github.com/docker/libchan